-RNAV DEPARTURE PROCEDURE ATTENTION ALL USERS PAGE (AAUP)
+RNAV DEPARTURE PROCEDURE FLIGHT STANDARDS SERVICE

+ATTENTION ALL USERS PAGE (AAUP)
-City, State Airport Effective Date

-AT LANTA/HARTSFIELD-JACKSON ATLANTA I NTL

-ATLANTA, GA (ATL)

-- 1. PREFLIGHT: Upon assignment of an RNAV SID, crosscheck the charted RNAV SID with the aircraft navigation system.
-Consider the following crosscheck items: - a.
-Departure Runway if known, - b.
-Waypoint sequencing on the RNAV SID, - c.
-En Route Transition, - d.
-Any specific aircraft navigation operating procedures or limitations, and - e.
-Do not modify or manually construct waypoints on the SID. - BEFORE TAKEOFF: Verify any modification to the navigation system, including runway changes, against the charted RNAV SID.
-Advise ATC if unable to verify correct loading of the runway and/or procedure if unable for any reason to comply with the RNAV SID.
-Ensure a runway position update is accomplished prior to takeoff, if required. - 3.
-LINE UP/TAKEOFF: Expect a takeoff clearance to include the "RNAV track to the first fix/waypoint" or an assigned heading.
-Consider the following: - a.
-If assigned a heading do not delete the RNAV SID from the navigation system. - b.
-An RNAV takeoff clearance will be issued with "RNAV to phraseology," for example "(Callsign) 123, RNAV to MPASS, Runway 26L, Cleared for Takeoff."
-The expected pilot response is to read back the clearance, for example "(Callsign) 123, RNAV to MPASS Runway 26L, Cleared to Takeoff." - c.
-Verify the departure clearance takeoff runway and cleared to "fix/waypoint" is displayed in the aircraft navigation system.
-If a discrepancy exists, request an initial heading from tower or refuse the takeoff clearance until the discrepancy is resolved. - d.
-Verify lateral mode to be used on departure. - e.
-Fly the published procedure issued on the IFR clearance if no additional instructions are received with the takeoff clearance. - 4.
-AFTER TAKEOFF: RNAV to fix/waypoint: Fly runway heading, engage lateral navigation flight guidance when appropriate, and fly the cleared departure procedure.
-Strict compliance with the lateral track charted altitude and any speed restrictions are imperative.
+SIMULTANEOUS RNAV DEPARTURE

+conducting parallel RNAV departures at specific airports.
+Where applicable, pilots should comply with established company procedures for RNAV The purpose of this briefing is to provide guidance, safe operating practices, and phraseology that will help ensure heightened awareness when operations.

+1. PREFLIGHT:

+Upon assignment of an RNAV SID, crosscheck the charted RNAV SID with the aircraft navigation system.
+Consider the following crosscheck items:

+- Departure runway, if known

+- A waypoint sequence on the RNAV SID

+- En route transition

+- Do not modify or manually construct waypoints on the SID

+- Any specific aircraft navigation operating procedures

+BEFORE TAKEOFF:Any modification, including runway changes should be verified in the navigation system with the RNAV SID.
+If unable to verify correct loading or if unable comply with the RNAV SID, advise ATC.
+If required, ensure runway position update is accomplished prior to take off.

+3. LINE UP/TAKEOFF:

+Street a takeoff clearance that will include an assigned heading or the RNAV track to the first waypoint.
+Take in to consideration the following:

+- If assigned a heading do not delete the RNAV SID from the navigation system. - Verify that the correct runway and first waypoint are loaded, and that the correct lateral navigation mode is available for use after takeoff.
+If the takeoff clearance does not match the planned/loaded procedure, either request an initial heading from tower or refuse the takeoff clearance until the discrepancy - A typical takeoff clearance will state, for example, "(Callsign) 123 RNAV to MPASS, Runway 26L, Cleared for Takeoff."
+The expected pilot response is, "(Callsign) 123, RNAV to MPASS, Runway 26L, Cleared for Takeoff."

+4. AFTER TAKEOFF: Unless instructed to fly a heading by the Tower, engage lateral navigation flight guidance as soon as practical and fly the departure precisely.
+Strict compliance Unless instructed to fly a heading by the Tower, engage lateral navigation flight guidance as soon as practical and fly the departure precisely.
+Strict compliance with the lateral track, charted altitude, and speed restrictions is imperative.
 Parallel RNAV departures must not encroach on the airspace between extended parallel runway centerlines without specific ATC clearance.
-Manually intervene, if required, to remain on track to avoid deviating in the direction of a parallel runway, track, or aircraft.
+Manually intervene if necessary to stay on track to avoid deviating in the direction of a parallel runway, track, or aircraft.
 If unable to comply with the SID profile, either laterally or vertically, immediately notify ATC.
-Assigned Heading: Fly assigned headings until otherwise cleared.

-FAA Form 8260-15E (12/12)
+FAA Form 8260-15E (09/15) Supersedes Previous Edition